Deraen/saapas/README.md

     - \*.cljs changes trigger [cljs][boot-cljs] compilation
   - [Live-reloading][boot-reload]
     - \*.js, \*.css, \*.html changes send notification to browser thought WebSocket and browser loads the new files
-- `package` task creates uberjar
-  - Cljs will be compiled using `:advanced` optimization
-  - Uses minified react.js
 - `autotest` task to run Clj and Cljs tests whenever files are changed
+  - Uses [boot-alt-test] to run Clojure tests as fast as possible and only running the changed tests are file changes
+  - Uses [boot-cljs-test] to run ClojureScript tests with [Doo], allowing the tests to run in many of JS environments, like browsers, Node or PhantomJS.
+- Provides `package` task that creates Uberjar that can be used to run the app on a server
+  - Cljs will be compiled using `:advanced` optimization and uses minified foreign libraries, like React
+  - Only [`backend.main`](./src/clj/backend/main.clj) is AOT compiled, so that it is possible to start the application with `java -jar saapas.jar` but so that rest of the code is compiled at application startup to avoid problems with AOT compilation.

 ## Usage